 (This edition includes all of the new and restored material first published in The StandThe Complete And Uncut Edition.)

-☠️ My Fucking Thoughts: I have never read Stephen King and I am most certainly not going to start with a book that is nearly 1200 pages long, even if I’m isolating for 2 weeks.
+☠️ My Fucking Thoughts: I have never read Stephen King and I am most certainly not going to start with a book that is nearly 1200 pages long, even if I am isolating indefinitely.
 That is just too big a commitment for me.
 But please feel free to do so yourself and let me know what’s up, because this book sounds completely on theme with today’s issues.

 🔪 The Strain (The Strain Trilogy, #1) by Guillermo del Toro and Chuck Hogan